Factbox: India takes steps to ease impact from banknote ban

 - Waives ATM fees for all transactions by savings bank customers til Dec.
 30

-- Govt increases withdrawal limits at recalibrated ATMs to 2,500 rupees/day from 2,000 rupees
+- Government increases withdrawal limits at recalibrated ATMs to 2,500 rupees/day from 2,000 rupees

 Nov.
 11